Gilbert Seldes: Professional relationships

-Edward Murrow and Seldes similarly had a tense professional relationship, as a result of their disagreement over Murrow's portrayal of Senator Joseph McCarthy on Murrow's show, See It Now (March 9, 1954).
+A similarly tense professional relationship developed between Seldes and Edward Murrow, as a result of their disagreement over Murrow's portrayal of Senator Joseph McCarthy on Murrow's show, See It Now (March 9, 1954).
 Seldes consistently advocated fair and responsible reporting, and criticized Murrow's intention to disprove McCarthy's credibility.

-He also regularly panned F. Scott Fitzgerald's work, save for his most famous novel, The Great Gatsby, which he praised in the August 1925 issue of The Dial.
+Seldes also regularly panned F. Scott Fitzgerald's work, save for his most famous novel, The Great Gatsby, which he praised in the August 1925 issue of The Dial.
 Even so, Seldes and Fitzgerald remained good friends throughout their careers.

 Death and legacy

 In his later years, Seldes suffered from ill health, poor memory, and emotional distress, which prevented him from completing his memoirs.
 He relied on his Skye terrier, Bobby, and his daughter, Marian, for companionship.
 As he was writing his memoirs, As in My Time (1958), he became interested in the impact of scientific progress on social institutions and communications.
 He died at age 77 of heart failure in his apartment on September 29, 1970.

 Seldes' legacy was immeasurable.
 As author, critic, editor, producer, director and educator, his impact was farther reaching than mere periodical circulation or television time-slot.
-Leo Mishkin, a critic for New York's The Morning Telegraph described Seldes' impact:
+Leo Mishkin, a critic for New York's The Morning Telegraph, described Seldes' impact:

 He was my teacher as he was also for thousands of other just coming of age back in the mid-1920s.
 Not in the sense of standing up in front of a classroom and lecturing, or correcting examinations…But outside of school one of the requirements we all had was to read The Dial ... and when The Seven Lively Arts was published in 1924 we knew instinctively that a new age, a new appreciation of the arts, indeed a new horizon had opened up for us all...(His enthusiasms) will endure as long as the mass of American look for relaxation and rewards in the mass entertainment media.
 It was Gilbert Seldes who set the whole nation on that road.
 His name remains a monument to his influence.